 English Language Support Programme (ELSP) is designed to help develop the language skills of non-native speakers for academic study.

 You can also find a number of independent English classes in Norwich that will charge a fee to attend on the English Language Support page

 If you need you would like additional support please contact the International Student Advisory Team at email@example.com You can speak with a Student Support Adviser who is trained to meet with non-resident students.

 UEA has an international student mailing list for students to receive updates and additional information.
 Email firstname.lastname@example.org and ask to be added!

 Facilitating intercultural discussion on sexual health and relationships amongst forced migrants

-You are warmly invited to attend this one-day conference, which is part of UEA Impact Fund participatory research project with New Routes.
+This one-day conference was held at the Wesleyan Chapel in London on Tuesday 16 July, as part of UEA Impact Fund participatory research project with New Routes.
 See the event flyer here.